jenna-theresa01/sql-heroes/src/pseudocode.md

 # Project Requirements:

-1. Create a Connection to a Database using Python 3 and view the database (using the vscode extension)
+1. Create a Connection to a Database using Python 3 and view the database (using the vscode extension) (complete)

 2. The supplied superheroes.sql database file (attached to global classroom assignment) contains CREATE TABLE and INSERT statements to get you started with seeded data.
-(Do not modify the SQL file) Use the VSCode extension to execute the file from the top to bottom to get the appropriate tables/entries created.
+(Do not modify the SQL file) Use the VSCode extension to execute the file from the top to bottom to get the appropriate tables/entries created. (complete)

 3. Decide/Plan/Pseudocode on a minimum of four CRUD operations you wish to implement (at least on operation for Create, Read, Update, & delete) - document these in your README.md